openKolibri/klais-16/readme.md

 | `IM  ` | Injection Moulded               |

 ## Safety
 The assembly is almost exclusively made from FR4.
-It is highly fire retardent and will not burn after a flame is removed.
+It is highly fire retardant and will not burn after a flame is removed.

 The edges are milled, but it is possible to have small pieces that could cause cuts, abrasions, or become embedded in the skin.
 If sanding or milling the board, use a respirator as fiberglass dust is carcinogenic.